 The Backwards Peace Sign

 Here’s an example of the ‘peace sign’ in an un-offensive way, thumb/palm facing away from your body, just like in the photo above.
 I worked in a school so was surrounded by a lot of young people.
 Whenever they have photos taken, they pose with the peace sign the other way road (thumb/palm facing you).
 I think it’s some sort of gangster, young person thing?

 But in the UK if you have your 2 fingers up that way, it’s the equivalent of giving someone the middle finger.
 The type of thing you might do if someone cuts you up while driving and you flip them off.
 ‘Up yours’, so to speak.
 It makes me cringe every time I see it, it’s so weird seeing small children doing it!
 I just want to be like no no no and turn it round the other way!
 As far as I’m aware no one in the US finds it offensive so it must just be a cultural thing.

 The Way ‘Cr*p’ Is Thrown Around Like An Everyday Word

-I’ve heard mixed reviews on this, of American’s telling me it is kind of a bad word but not THAT bad.
+I’ve heard mixed reviews on this.
+American’s have told me it is kind of a bad word but not THAT bad.
 Or maybe parents just don’t mind their kids swearing these days?
 In the UK, cr*p is on a par with the word sh*t.
 They both mean the same thing too.
-It’s not an awful word, there are definitely words in the English language that are more offensive but it’s not one that you’d want young kids saying.
+It’s not an awful word.
+There are definitely words in the English language that are more offensive.
+But it’s not one that you’d want young kids saying.

 These are just a few examples of things that I’ve come across and have been a little bit shocked by.
 Maybe the English are just dirty when it comes to slang terms, I don’t know!
 But if ever you find yourself visiting the UK or talking to a Brit, you may want to keep these things in mind because we’ll probably be sniggering at what you’ve said or be shocked by it!